Différance: Paradox

+It may seem paradoxical to suggest that différance, a word invented by Derrida, is not a concept (i.e. does not have a definition), but this is indicative of his broad general approach.
+Derrida introduces a number of new words and reinterprets others ("deconstruction" itself being the best-known example), but he vigorously resists attempts to pin them down to precise conceptual definitions.
+He does not seek simply to replace existing conceptual vocabularies with a new "deconstructive" one, whose terms would themselves silently embody precisely the same kinds of systems and structures of meaning, belief and value that he was questioning.

+Derrida's focus is on the process by which language secretly embodies, replicates and enforces certain ways of thinking, certain beliefs and values - a process which on occasion he describes as "violence" - and his method, using the tools and techniques of his invented vocabulary, is to shake it up so that their silences and secrets are brought out into the open.
+(It is not irrelevant that for Heidegger the Ancient Greek word for "truth" - aletheia - means "unconcealing", i.e. bringing out of concealment into the light.)
+In later years, when "deconstruction" had come to be used as a kind of quasi-technical term in fields as diverse as literary criticism and cookery, Derrida regretted choosing that word rather than "de-sedimentation" as the name of his approach to critical thinking.

 The web of language

 We reside, according to this philosophy, in a web of language, or at least one of interpretation, that has been laid down by tradition and which shifts each time we hear or read an utterance—even if it is the same utterance.
 Différance and deconstruction are attempts to understand this web of language, to search, in Derrida's words, for the "other of language".
 This "other of language" is close to what Anglophone Philosophy calls the Reference of a word.
 There is a deferment of meaning with each act of re-reading.
 There is a difference of readings with each re-reading.
 In Derrida's words, "there is nothing outside the [con]text" of a word's use and its place in the lexicon.
 Text, in Derrida's parlance, refers to context and includes all about the "real-life" situation of the speech/text (cf. speech act theory).